Compost heaps in late winter are more easily worked in the dry weather.

 Mostly Helen and I are very glad not to have a gardener but today I've been wondering whether we are totally crazy.
 The real cost of home-grown organic food is the sweat off your brow; moving the humus from the compost heaps in late winter is not for sissies, especially those in their eighth decade.

 Beneath the dry material lies the black gold that you are after.
-You need to dig it out and into the garden-beds before the spring rains arrive, making it impossibly heavy.
+You need to dig it out and get it into the garden-beds before the spring rains arrive, making it impossibly heavy.

 We put all the vermi-compost from our worm farms into the heaps.
 It's alive with wrigglies and their eggs that hatch and move into the pile, continuing their work of producing humus; the stuff that makes your plants take off.